BWibo/3dcitydb-mkdocs/docs/citydb-tool/export.md

 citydb-tool supports the [OGC Common Query Language (CQL2)](https://www.ogc.org/publications/standard/cql2/){target="blank"} as the default language for filtering features from the 3DCityDB `v5`.
 CQL2 enables both attribute-based and spatial filtering, offering advanced comparison operators, spatial functions, and logical operators.
 Only features that meet the specified filter criteria will be exported.

 CQL2 filter expressions are passed to the `export` command using the `--filter` option.
 Be sure to enclose them in quotes if needed.
 When applying spatial filters, the filter geometries are assumed to be in the same CRS as the 3DCityDB instance.
 To specify a different CRS, use the `--filter-crs` option and provide the SRID (e.g., `4326` for WGS84).

 !!! tip
-    - For more details on using CQL2 with the 3DCityDB `v5`, refer to the [CQL2 documentation](cql2.md).
+    For more details on using CQL2 with the 3DCityDB `v5`, refer to the [CQL2 documentation](cql2.md).

-The example below demonstrates how to filter buildings based on their `height` property.
+The example below demonstrates how to export buildings based on their `height` property.

 === "Linux"